 Arm pump is a condition that affects many athletes that use their grip in their sport.
-Motocross racers in particular are prone to this condition due to the stress of rough riding conditions, high horsepower bikes.
+Motocross racers in particular are prone to this condition due to the stress of rough riding conditions, and other things like high-horsepower bikes.
 The technical term that is used to describe arm pump is Chronic Exertional Compartment Syndrome.

 It is essentially a pooling of blood that happens in the forearm when it is unable to easily flow through the athlete’s hands and back to the heart.
 This pooling of blood creates pressure in the forearms that negatively affects the mechanics of the muscles that control the throttle, brakes, clutch and the ability to hold onto the bike.
 Any athlete that gets arm pump can tell you, it is the single most debilitating issue in the sport today.

 There are a number of reasons that an athlete may get arm pump, starting with age.
 Many of the riders that contact ACTIONETIX because they are experiencing arm pump for the first time are in their late teens.
 This is when the vascular system is slowing its growth.
 This is also the time where the physical demands of riding are amplified.
 No longer are these athletes on small-frame bikes, which take a lot less effort to ride than the large frame four-strokes in particular.
 They have to hold on a lot more in order to harness the horsepower.
 So when the vascular system stops growing and the rider has to hold on tighter, it restricts blood flow through the hands and fingers and it creates arm pump.